Lokesh04karanam/Branch-Predictor-for-SAT-Solver/README.md

 Results from the traces are found in "graph_results" folder

-Traces are found in dpc3_traces folder within ChampSim-master Directory
+Traces are found in dpc3_traces folder within ChampSim-master directory

-Files added in Champsim-maste/branch: loop_pred.h ltage.bpred tage.bpred tage.h
+Files were added in Champsim-master/branch directory: loop_pred.h ltage.bpred tage.bpred tage.h